Newborn development at 0-1 month: what’s happening

 Cuddling, sleeping, feeding.
 That’s what it’s all about in the first few months.

-Your one-month-old can hear you and knows your voice but might sometimes startle when she hears you or another sound.
+Your one-month-old can hear you and knows your voice, but she might sometimes startle when she hears you or another sound.

-Although eye contact is one way your baby tells you he wants your attention, crying is the most common way your baby communicates with you.
-For example, he’ll cry if he needs you but he might also make throaty noises.
+Although eye contact is one way your baby tells you he wants your attention, your baby communicates with you mostly through crying.
+For example, he’ll cry if he needs you and he might also make throaty noises.

 Your baby might lift her head briefly when she’s lying on her tummy or turn it to the side when she’s lying on her back.
 This helps her see more of what’s around her and where you are.